lichle/Weather/README.md

 ## Project structure
-- Data layer:
+- Data folder:
-	- local: manages data stored on the device
+	- local folder: manages data stored on the device
-	- remote: handles network operations and API interactions
+	- remote folder: handles network operations and API interactions
-	- repository: Acts as the mediator between the data sources (local and remote) and Domain layer
+	- repository folder: Acts as the mediator between the data sources (local and remote) and Domain layer
-- Domain layer: contains usecases for execute business logic, interacts with the repository to get necessary data and transform it for the presentation layer.
+- Domain folder: contains usecases for execute business logic, interacts with the repository to get necessary data and transform it for the presentation layer.
-- Presentation layer: deals with the user interface and user interaction
+- View folder: deals with the user interface and user interaction
-	- navigation: manages the flow between different screens or components of the app
+	- navigation folder: manages the flow between different screens or components of the app
-	- screen: contains UI components and the logic associated with the visual representation of the app
+	- screen folder: contains UI components and the logic associated with the visual representation of the app

 ## Task list